-Issue 01 06/07/10
+Issue 01 06/07/10 SARGENT ELECTRICAL SERVICES LTD

-Swift Group Caravans (where applicable) SARGENT ELECTRICAL SERVICES LTD sockets on the towbar to a single 13 pin ISO socket, It is possible to get adaptors that convert two and vice versa.
+sockets on the towbar to a single 13 pin ISO socket, It is possible to get adaptors that convert two pin socket to 13pin Euro Socket.
+(Converts a vehicle Connection lead from 12N 7 pin socket plus 12S 7 with two 7 pin sockets to a caravan with a 13 pin and vice versa.